Welcome to Fern Hill Primary School Governing Body

 Much of the work of the Governing Body is done through its three committees, which meet once or twice per term ahead of the main Governing Body meetings.
 Each governor sits on at least one of these committees.
 They are:

-- The Children, Families & Community Committee–deals with communication with and accountability to the members of the school community.
+- Teaching, Learning & Children Committee – which sets and monitors targets for educational achievement and deals with communication with, and accountability to, the members of the school community.

 - The Finance, Resources & Premises Committee – this oversees the efficient and effective use of all the school’s resources, including staff, finance, premises and equipment.

 If you would like to view the minutes from a Governor meeting please visit our school office to request a copy.